DanielRagusa12/AWS-PIPELINE/README.md

 - **Dynamic Data Querying**: The Lambda API allows the frontend to query the DynamoDB database in real-time, ensuring that users always see the most current data.

 ## Additional Notes

+### Browser Recommendation
- - There are performance issues on Chrome that I will try to address in the future.
-For now use Firefox or Edge for the best experience.
+There are performance issues on Chromium-based browsers that I will try to address in the future.
+For now, **Firefox-based browsers** will provide the best experience.